HomeSite Map

 Since the decision was made early on that none of The Beatles would have a girlfriend in the film "A Hard Day's Night" (which made them appear more accessible to female fans), they had to come up with a way to fit this love song into the film.
 The premise the writers came up with was for John to sing it to Ringo.
 "We're in the television studio and Ringo is supposed to be sulking a bit," McCartney recounts.
 "John starts joking with him and then sings the song as though we're singing it to him.
 We got fits of the giggles just doing it."
 The ludicrousness of this idea is quite apparent when viewing this scene in the movie, with John himself going into his "spastic" bit during the song's introduction on the word "understand."

 The serious topic of this song may have been underplayed by the group during its performance in the movie, but they were quite proud of the song.
 Proud enough to pick it out among all the soundtrack songs and perform it live every chance they got in the second half of 1964.
 And they had the interweaving vocals down to a tee for each performance.
-They knew when they had something good.
+They definitely knew when they had something good.

 Song Summary